River On The Way To Mount Kailash

 • Communication: Inform family or friends about your itinerary and maintain contact as much as possible during the trek.

-• Physical and Mental Rest: Prioritise sleep during the journey and listen to your body’s signals.
+• Physical and Mental Rest: Prioritize sleep during the journey and listen to your body's signals.

-You increase your chances of having a secure, significant, and unforgettable pilgrimage to Mount Kailash by being well-prepared in all of these areas.
+You increase your chances of a secure, significant, and unforgettable pilgrimage to Mount Kailash by being well prepared in all these areas.
 Together, your mental acuity, spiritual openness, and physical stamina will make this voyage an unforgettable life experience.

 Safety Measures and Emergency Protocols